ihorsniezhko/alpine-eagles-club/README.md

 *   A form is present to collect user information for joining the journey, including fields for First Name, Last Name, Age Group, Desirable Tour Date, E-mail, and Phone.
 The form includes a "Submit" and "Cancel" button.
 *   The footer contains contact information, including the club's address, phone number, email, and social media links, like Facebook, Youtube, and Instagram.

+## Site Features

+### Existing Features

+### Future Features
+*   A gallery section featuring images from past club events would be added to showcase the club's activities.
+*   User login system and member profiles with different access levels.
+*   More robust booking system for scheduled tours, and a calendar view.
+*   Feedback or comment section for members to share their experiences.

 ## Credits

 ### Content